oneconcern/datamon/docs/proposals/diamond-design.md

 1. Concurrent diamonds.
   * A split may start **if and only if** the diamond metadata file is already existing in the vmetadata bucket.
   * The uniqueness of the diamond ID allows for several diamonds to run in parallel.
-    Note that uniqueness is actually required only for any single repo.
+    Note that uniqueness is required only for any single repo.

 2. Concurrent splits.
   * Each `split add` command runs with its uniquely generated internal ID: metadata can be safely modified within this namespace.

 3. Commit consistency.
-  * The diamond is in effect concluded with the first commit associated to it.
+  * The diamond is in effect concluded with the first commit associated with it.
 No further action is allowed on a committed diamond.
-  * Any attempt to commit while another commit is in progress is rejected (the operation should normally be fast, since only metadata is affected).
+  * Any attempt to commit while another commit is in progress is rejected (the operation should normally be fast since only metadata is affected).
   * For the duration of the commit operation, the diamond is in effect locked in "committing" status.
-  * To recover from uncontrolled failures during a commit (e.g. pod crash,...) this lock is considered stale after some timeout (e.g. 30s) and a new commit may be attempted.
+  * To recover from uncontrolled failures during a commit (e.g. pod crash,...) this lock is considered stale after some timeout (e.g. 30 sec) and a new commit may be attempted.

 4. See below [§ Handling failures](#handling-failures-retries-and-cancellations)